sharansimikore/java-app-spring-petclinic/readme.md

 git clone https://github.com/spring-projects/spring-petclinic.git
 cd spring-petclinic
 ./mvnw package
-java -jar target/*.jar   This command is used to create a jar file
+java -jar target/*.jar   This command is used to create a jar file, to automate we can write this command in execute shell section in jenkins
 ```

 You can then access petclinic here: http://localhost:8080/